10 panel oral fluid drug screen

 - reduced tampering with the test,

-- approved by the FDA as a Class 11 device.
+- These oral devices are used in non-federal workplaces and insurance and approved by the FDA as a Class 11 device.

 Employment and Insurance (E&I) Exempt